- Classification

 Class SARCOPTERYGII

-Lobe-fins have fleshy pectoral and pelvic fine that are each joined to the body by a single bone.
+Lobe-fins have fleshy pectoral and pelvic fins that are each joined to the body by a single bone.
 The pectoral fins articulate with the shoulder via the humerus (the same bone we have in our upper arm) and the pelvic fins articulate to the pelvis via the femur (our upper leg bone).

 The lobe-fins first appeared in the fossil record during the Lower Devonian period, and became very successful.
 Today, however, there are only eight living lobe-fins: two species of coelocanth and six species of lungfish.